Abhimanyu012/infographic-screenshot-task/README.md

 Click the **Take Screenshot** button at the bottom of the page.
 The server will generate and download a PNG screenshot of the infographic.

 ## Environment Variables
-You can set the port in a `.env` file in the root:
+You can set the port in a `.env` file in the root or in `/backend`:
 ```
 PORT=3000
 ```